JQuintero2430/articles/scaling-vertical-vs-horizontal.md

 * **Horizontal scaling** is complex but enables resilience, HA, and long-term growth.
 * A good architect designs to **start vertical** but **be ready for horizontal**.

 Ultimately, the decision isn’t *one or the other*, but **when and how to combine both**.
-Modern systems succeed by recognizing that scaling isn’t just adding resources—it’s **mastering the interaction between physics, software, and distributed architecture**.
+Modern systems succeed by recognizing that scaling isn’t just adding resources, it’s **mastering the interaction between physics, software, and distributed architecture**.